FLORIDA COURT-ORDERED LIFE INSURANCE SUPPORT

 In some states, such as Florida, a divorce triggers an automatic revocation of the former spouse as the designated beneficiary of a life insurance policy (Fla.
 Stat. § 732.703).
 If the policy owner does not properly update the beneficiary designation, the policy may be left without a valid beneficiary.
 In that event, policy proceeds may become payable to the estate and subject to probate.

 It is important to review and update life insurance policies after major life events such as divorce, marriage, or the death of a loved one to ensure beneficiary designations remain correct.
-It is a vital part of maintaining financial security, and peace of mind, helping to prevent significant loss in case the unexpected happens.
+A licensed agent can review an existing policy, assist with beneficiary updates, recommend policy replacement.
+Documentation can be provided for attorney and client records upon request.

 Reasons Why Employer Group Life Insurance May NOT Be the Best Option

-Employer-provided group life insurance often does not satisfy long-term or court-ordered life insurance requirements.
-Both the individual certificate of insurance and the employer’s Summary Plan Description (SPD) must be reviewed to determine whether coverage is adequate and compliant.
-This review process can be complex and may take 30 days or longer, as federal law allows employers up to 30 days to provide plan documents upon request.
+Employer-provided group life insurance often does not satisfy long-term or court-ordered life insurance requirements, therefore, it is unstable for long term.
+Both the individual certificate of insurance and the employer’s Summary Plan Description (SPD) must be reviewed.
+This review process is complex and federal law allows employers up to 30 days to provide plan documents requested.

 New Coverage Placement